Becoming the Unusuals

 Frantics Revisited (1963)

-After Reg Shannon’s sudden departure, Ron Petersen had to scramble to come up with a new bass player and another name for his group.
+After Reg Shannon’s sudden departure, Ron Petersen had to scramble to come up with a new bass player and another name for his band.
 He asked his talented friend George Palmerton to fill in on bass.
 And, in choosing a new name, Ron fell back on familiarity.
 He chose to call his band the Frantics.
-It made sense: He’d cofounded the original Frantics in Seattle and that group had disbanded at about the same time he’d moved to Bellingham.
+It made sense: He’d cofounded the original Frantics in Seattle and that group had dissolved at about the same time he’d moved to Bellingham.

 Frantics to Accents (1963)

 Unbeknownst to Petersen, another co-founder of the Frantics had reinvented his own incarnation of the Frantics.
-Chuck Schoning’s Frantics, based in Seattle, were already part of the teen dance circuit in the northwest and they were planning to release a single: Blue Day” b/w “San Francisco Swim,” which would be forthcoming in the summer of 1964.
+Chuck Schoning’s Frantics, based in Seattle, were already part of the teen dance circuit in the northwest and they were planning to release a single: “Blue Day” b/w “San Francisco Swim,” which would be forthcoming in the summer of 1964.

 To circumvent any personal or legal spats, Petersen changed the name of his group to the Accents.
 That worked temporarily, but not for long.
 First, a band in Burien complained that they’d been known as the Accents since 1961.
 (In the summer of ’65, they released the single “I Want Your Love” and “All of My Life.”)
-Then, on the heels of that first complaint, a band in British Columbia sent word that they too were doing business as the Accents.
+Then, on the heels of that first complaint, musicians in British Columbia sent word that they too were doing business as the Accents.
 Laurie Vitt was there: “Seriously, we weren’t all that committed to the name the Accents.
 Our interest had to do with publicity.
 The Accents was kind of British sounding and, in the ’60s, any insinuation that a band might be from England drew positive attention and led to good press.
 When it became obvious that keeping the name would be a big hassle, instead of stressing over it, we just modified it to Ron Petersen and the Accents.”

 Ron Petersen & the Accents (1963-’64) Cut a Record